tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/contribute-to-tilburg-science-hub/building-block-shell.md

 {{% codeblock %}} <!-- You can provide more than one language in the same code block -->

-[py-link](code.py) <!-- OPTIONAL: You can also provide your code as a downloadable file (useful for very long codes).
-Make sure you place this file in the same folder. -->
+[python-link](code.py) <!-- OPTIONAL: You can also provide your code as a downloadable file (useful for very long codes).
+Make sure you place this file in the same folder.
+Specify in [square brackets] the language followed by "-link" as shown here.-->

 ```python